metno/weatherapi-docs/docs/doc/TermsOfService.md

 with the application/domain name, optionally version number.
 You should also include a company email address or a link to the company website where we can find contact information.
 If we cannot contact you in case of problems, you risk being blocked without warning.

-Examples:
+Examples of valid User-Agents:

     "acmeweathersite.com support@acmeweathersite.com"
     "AcmeWeatherApp/0.9 github.com/acmeweatherapp"